ART PANELS

 Some of our Art Panels are intended for the direct application of paint while others are intended to support canvas, as with our Semi-Rigid Art Panel, featuring an acid-free Gatorfoam® board.

-A considerable upgrade in strength and quality from the Single-Sided option, our popular Double-Sided Art Panels offer extra durability.
+A considerable upgrade in strength from the Single-Sided option, our popular Double-Sided Art Panels offer extra durability.
 Artists working with heavier collage pieces that need to be affixed to the surface often rely on this panel form.

+Our Semi-Rigid design –– featuring an acid-free Gatorfoam® board supported by a wooden cradle –– is ideal for artists who use a lot of pressure during their painting process.
 (There is no need to worry about touching the crossbars.)
 Semi-Rigid Art Panels are intended for stretching canvas over.
 The Gatorfoam® surface is not suitable for direct painting.

 Extremely flat with a highly smooth surface, Dibond® is the industry's leading aluminum composite material.
-Comprised of two strong, pre-painted sheets of 0.012" aluminum with a solid polyethylene core, our Dibond® design affords flexibility, durability and versatility –– all in one extremely strong yet lightweight construction.
+Comprised of two strong, pre-painted sheets of 0.012" aluminum with a solid polyethylene core, our Dibond® design affords flexibility, durability and versatility — in one extremely strong yet lightweight construction.
 Our Diamond® art panels can host canvas or be painted on directly.

 Specifications: We offer three different edge-and-cradle treatments: mitered edge, cradled, or wrapped-around.
-4'x8' or 5x10’ Dibond sheets, both 3mm thick, featuring white polyester paint.
+4'x8' or 5x10’ Dibond sheets, both 3mm thick, featuring white polyester paint. -

 Whether you will be painting directly on the surface or using the panel to host stretched canvas, our Shaped Art Panels are the art support answer for the unusual.
 We specialize in accommodating a wide range of custom-shapes.
 And when it comes to round, oval, triangular, geometric, organic, or any complex and unconventionally-shaped artworks, difficult challenges are our specialty.